Skip to main content

 Itasca County, MinnesotaLimited DataMesotrophic

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
-Fifth Chain Lake reaches 42 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
+A maximum depth of 42 ft puts Fifth Chain Lake in the middle of Minnesota's depth distribution.
 Fifth Chain Lake covers 193 acres alongside 4.2 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Fifth Chain Lake sits at rank 84 of 141 in Itasca County, in the lower half of the local distribution.
+Within Itasca County's 141 graded lakes, Fifth Chain Lake ranks 82 — below the local median, though not at the bottom.

-Fifth Chain Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
+No invasive species are currently listed at Fifth Chain Lake — the lake remains off the Minnesota infested-waters roster.
 The state fisheries records do not list documented species for Fifth Chain Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
-The lake lacks a documented public access point, so visitor use is limited.
+No formal public access is documented at Fifth Chain Lake — most use is by shoreline residents and their guests.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-28.
 Grade methodology: LakeGrade methodology.